arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

       **A New Homepage Experience**

-      Being small, fast, and close-to-the-customer our rate of learning was rapid.
-First insight: deployment of our legacy products took too long and was error prone.
+      Being small, fast, and close to the customer our rate of learning was rapid.
+First insight: deployment of our legacy products took too long and was error-prone.
 We developed an "app-like" experience out of the box, as opposed to the heavy site-builder and content management system that was typical.
-This offered admins a much simpler way to configure, brand, theme, and onboard users while those end-users recieved a personalized, easy-to-use experience.
+This offered admins a much simpler way to configure, brand, theme, and onboard users while those end-users received a personalized, easy-to-use experience.

   - section_layout: 1col-narrow
     images: